 Jobs in high demand

-Right now, there is a massive global skills shortage in the technology sector.
+Right now, there is a massive global skills shortage in every sector.
 Log onto your go-to jobs site and type in the word “software”.
 How many jobs popped up?
 Probably thousands.
 The thing is, software development skills are no longer confined to the tech industry.
 Having these skills is a bonus for most jobs.
 All good businesses have websites and apps, and the requirement for IT know-how is huge.

 Remote work & self-sufficiency

-If you prefer not to be confined to an office environment all day, the opportunity for remote work is a lot higher in software development.
+Some workplaces are trying to get people back in the office.
+However, if you prefer not to be confined to an office environment all day, the opportunity for remote work is a lot higher in software development.
 As long as you are producing code at an adequate rate and creating what is required in a timely fashion, it is not uncommon for many code workers to work remotely.

 Such is the coding landscape at the moment that the opportunity to freelance and offer contract services to companies is higher.
 Likewise, many software developers have seized the opportunity to create their own companies and businesses because of the skills gap.